 José Rodriguez Alvira

-Isorhythm is a compositional technique developed during the fourteenth and fifteenth centuries.
+Isorhythm is a compositional technique developed in the XIII century and in use up to the XV century.
 It involves repetitive use of rhythmic patterns (prefix iso of Greek origin means equal).

 In the Middle Ages it was common for a composer to use an existing melody and use it to build an original musical work.
 This melody becomes a tenor that serves as the foundation to one or more original melodic lines.
 The tenor below was used to create an anonymous motet: